-MSWIN is comprised of 146 towers located across the state.
+MSWIN is comprised of 147 towers located across the state.
 Each tower site is equipped with an equipment shelter, emergency power system, network equipment and redundant site controllers.
 By December of 2012, 142 towers had been deployed to provide 97% mobile coverage.
 Three additional towers were installed between 2016 and 2018 to increase portable coverage in specific areas of the state (one located near Parchman and two located near Camp Shelby).

-In FY 2020, the WCC continued with the construction of a new MSWIN site near the City of Canton to increase portable coverage and a co-location at the John C. Stennis Space Center which will allow the National Aeronautics and Space Administration (NASA) to join MSWIN to further increase interoperable communications for emergency responders.
-The WCC will continue to review additional sites across the state to determine where colocation of MSWIN equipment can further increase portable coverage for emergency responders.
-In June 2020, the WCC completed a project to increase data capacity at certain MSWIN site locations and, to provide continued and increased reliability, added microwave expansion paths across the state.
+In FY 2021, the WCC completed the construction of a new MSWIN site near Canton, MS to increase portable coverage and a co-location at the John C. Stennis Space Center which will allow the National Aeronautics and Space Administration (NASA) to join MSWIN to further increase portable coverage and interoperable communications for emergency responders.
+In continued efforts to increase portable coverage statewide, the WCC added three co-location sites near Osyka, MS, Craig Springs, MS, and at Holmes County State Park.
+The WCC also completed a project to increase data capacity at certain MSWIN site locations and to provide continued and increased reliability by adding microwave expansion paths across the state.
+The WCC will continue to review additional opportunities across the state to determine where co-location of MSWIN equipment can further increase portable coverage for emergency responders.

 The WCC has deployable assets that can be used to implement or enhance communications in an area affected by a disaster.
 The master site on wheels (MSOW) can be used as fully functional backup to MSWIN's three regional control master sites.
 The MSOW is rapidly deployable and has the same functionality and redundancy as a permanent regional control center master site.
 In addition, the WCC has three radio repeater sites on wheels (SOWs) that can be used to restore the wide area functionality of the network infrastructure anywhere in the state when it is damaged or destroyed.
 These transportable sites have the same functionality as a permanent radio repeater site.
-The WCC also maintains a cache of 1,000 portable radios with battery backups that can be deployed in the event of an emergency.
+The WCC also maintains a cache of mobile and portable radios with battery backups that can be deployed in the event of an emergency.

-MSWIN system monitoring and operations includes a Motorola on-site Jackson based Customer Support Manager and System Support Center located out of state as well as a Network Operations Center (NOC)

-which is located at the WCC offices and is monitored daily.
+MSWIN system monitoring and operations includes a Motorola on-site Jackson based Customer Support Manager and System Support Center located out of state as well as a Network Operations Center (NOC) which is located at the WCC offices and is monitored daily.
 The System Support Center remotely monitors the MSWIN system and physical building alarms throughout the network on a 24 hour by 7 day a week basis.
 This ensures a timely response to problems and immediate system restoration should a fault occur.
-Additionally, the WCC utilizes a combination of 3 full-time WCC technicians and contractors to provide routine and preventive maintenance, restoration services, and repairs/replacements during warranty and post warranty periods.
+Additionally, the WCC utilizes a combination of full-time WCC technicians and contractors to provide routine and preventive maintenance, restoration services, and repairs/replacements during warranty and post warranty periods.